sonata-nfv/sonata-nfv.github.io/vnv.md

 Can check that the created package descriptor contains the required testing_tags.

-`curl -s http://pre-int-vnv-bcn.5gtango.eu:32002/api/v3/packages | jq .[] | jq`
+`curl -s https://<vnv_platform_ip>:<server.port>:32002/api/v3/packages | jq .[] | jq`
 `.pd.package_content.testing_tags,.pd.package_content.id.name,.pd.package_content`
 `.uuid`

-#### Execute a Test Suite
+#### Creation and execution of a Test Plan

-Note that the execution of the test is not triggered if the tags in NSD and TD doesn't match or the testing tag is not present in the package descriptor.
+Note that the execution of the test is triggered if the tags in NSD and TD match and the testing tag is present in the package descriptor.

 #### Working with the API